ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

  * Media encrypted at the application layer, typically using some sort of Digital Rights Management (DRM) system, and typically retaining this encryption "at rest", when it is stored at senders and receivers,
  * Media encrypted by the sender at the transport layer, and remaining encrypted until it reaches the ultimate media consumer (in this document, referred to as "end-to-end media encryption"), and
- * Media encrypted by the sender at the transport layer, and remaining encrypted until it reaches some intermediary that is *not* the ultimate media consumer, but has credentials allowing descryption of the media content.
+ * Media encrypted by the sender at the transport layer, and remaining encrypted until it reaches some intermediary that is *not* the ultimate media consumer, but has credentials allowing decryption of the media content.
 This intermediary may examine and even transform the media content in some way, before forwarding re-encrypted media content (in this document referred to as "hop-by-hop media encryption")

 Both "hop-by-hop" and "end-to-end" encrypted transport may carry media that is, in addition, encrypted at the application layer.